 Visit its cities

 Menorca has two main regions, Ciutadella and Mahón, and both deserve a visit.
 Mahón is the island’s capital and has one of the world’s largest natural harbours, which you can’t miss.
 The city centre has an undeniable Mediterranean aroma, full of charm, where you can lose yourself and walk for hours.
 La Calle Isabel II and the Plazas de España and Príncipe boast architectural masterpieces, such as the Casa Soler or the Casa Mir.
+In addition, Mahón is an ideal place to enjoy waterfront dining in its many restaurants overlooking the harbor.

 In Ciutadella, you can find the seven-century old gothic Catedral de Menora, just waiting to be visited.
 You can also see the Castillo de San Nicolás, built to defend the city’s harbour, and the Plaza del Born and its surroundings, perfect for a stroll.
 Ciutadella also has an emblematic port in front of the sea with a multitude of restaurants for lovers of food.